 CRAFT

-DEDICATED FACTORY
+DEDICATED WORKSHOP

-Nestled in the forest near the Silver Coast in Portugal lies the De La Espada factory, a facility that values the independence of master craftspeople and embraces both the traditions and innovations of woodworking.
+Nestled in the forest near the Silver Coast in Portugal lies the De La Espada workshop, a facility that values the independence of master craftspeople and embraces both the traditions and innovations of woodworking.

 TECHNOLOGY AND HAND CRAFT